-As students with special needs enter our schools, it is important that the school administration be well prepared to respond to those needs with advanced planning.
-The school administrator is responsible for classroom assignments, Education Worker allocation (if required), Individual Education Plans and Safety Plans.
+As students with special needs enter our schools, it is important that the school administration be well prepared to respond to a student's needs with advanced planning.
+The school administrator is responsible for classroom assignments, education worker allocation (if required), individual education plans and safety plans.

 First-hand knowledge and understanding of students with special needs is invaluable to school administrators in successfully planning for the entry of special needs students.
-Entry meeting(s) with parents/guardians will gather the required information for a smooth transition into school and will help to establish a valuable partnership in the student's education.
+Entry meeting(s) with parents/guardians will allow for gathering the required information for a supported transition into school and will help to establish a valuable partnership in the student's education.

-The Principal:
+The principal:

-- will arrange to conduct the first observational visit or facilitate a staff member to conduct the observation to gather critical data (see Appendix A, High Needs Intake Transition Form) - will gather information necessary to aid placement decisions if student is transferring from another school (either inside or outside KPRDSB) - is the key decision maker when deciding classroom placements, creating supervision schedules, making appropriate requests for, and allocation of, Education Workers - may reasonably delay entry for admissions during the school year so that information can be gathered, allowing for the most effective placement decisions to be made, and allowing time to make changes to the physical and learning environments based on student needs - will work with the Special Education Resource Teacher and classroom teachers to identify and prioritize the students who require intervention support and will notify parent(s) /guardian(s) of these students about the intervention support, monitoring the intervention support, and oversee the creation and implementation of the Individual Education Plan for students as may be necessary
+- will arrange to conduct the first observational visit or facilitate a staff member to conduct the observation to gather critical data (see Appendix A, High Needs Intake Transition Form), - will gather information necessary to aid placement decisions if student is transferring from another school (either inside or outside KPR), - is the key decision maker when deciding classroom placements, creating supervision schedules, and allocation of education workers,

-• will use data gathered through coordination with agencies such as local children's treatment centres, the Ontario Early Years Centres, Public Health Units, and other regional children support agencies
+- may reasonably delay entry for admissions during the school year so that information can be gathered, allowing for the most effective placement decisions to be made, and allowing time to make changes to the physical and learning environments based on student needs, - will work with the special education resource teacher (SERT) and classroom teachers to identify and prioritize the students who require intervention support and will notify parent(s) /guardian(s) of these students about the intervention support, monitoring the intervention support, and oversee the creation and implementation of the individual education plan (IEP) for students as may be necessary, and - will use data gathered through coordination with agencies such as local children's treatment centres, the EarlyON Child and Family Centres, Entry to School programs, Public Health Units, and other regional children support agencies.